cwbaker/lalr/README.md

 Run-time compilation takes time and memory but avoids any extra build steps.

+Report errors and debugging information that occur during parser generation and parsing by overloading the `ErrorPolicy::lalr_error()` and `ErrorPolicy::lalr_vprintf()` respectively.
+Clients of the library should implement these functions to provide their own error and debug output.
+The default implementations print errors and output to `stderr` and `stdout` respectively.

 ### Parsing

 Parsing with Lalr is best illustrated by example.
-See [lalr_xml_example.cpp](#lalr_xml_example.cpp) for the following snippets in a fully working context:
+See [lalr_xml_example.cpp](lalr/lalr_examples/lalr_xml_example.cpp) for the following snippets in a fully working context:

 **1. Include `<lalr/Parser.hpp>`**